NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Signs of heavy periods include the following:

-- Regularly needing to change pads or tampons after only one or two hours
+• Regularly needing to change pads or tampons after only one or two hours, or already having to empty your menstrual cup after a few hours

-- Many large clumps of blood in the menstrual blood
+• Having many large clumps of blood in your menstrual blood

 Causes

 Some girls have very heavy periods right from the start.
-In most cases, though, the periods only start becoming heavier later on, for example following childbirth or after using a contraceptive coil.
-Hormonal changes, for instance during menopause, can also play a role.
+In most cases, though, periods only start becoming heavier later on, for example following childbirth or after putting in a contraceptive coil.
+Hormonal changes, for instance during the time leading up to menopause, can also play a role.

-The most common cause of heavy periods is the womb not being able to contract properly.
+The most common cause of heavy periods is the womb not being able to contract (tighten and squeeze) properly.
 Contractions of the womb usually help to shed the lining of the womb, which then leaves the body together with a bit of blood.
-And they help to make sure that the bleeding doesn't go on for too long.
+They also help to make sure that the bleeding doesn't go on for too long.

-The muscles of the womb are prevented from contracting properly if larger benign growths such as fibroids or polyps get in the way.
-Polyps grow in the lining of the womb, while fibroids develop in its layer of muscle.
-Contraceptive coils can hinder the muscles of the womb too.
+The muscles of the womb can't contract properly if large benign growths such as fibroids or polyps get in the way.
+Polyps grow in the lining of the womb, and fibroids develop in the muscle layer of the womb.
+Contraceptive coils can stop the muscles from contracting properly too.

 Adhesions (bands of scar tissue) in the womb are also a common cause of heavy periods, and so are inflammations in the womb or the fallopian tubes.
 These adhesions may be present from birth, or they may result from surgery or severe endometriosis.
 Malignant growths such as uterine (womb) or cervical cancer are only very rarely the cause of heavy periods.